 Paul Howard-Jones was a fantastic speaker and gave much more information than what is discussed here.
 If you are interested in finding out more, his newest book is called Evolution of the Learning Brain: Or how you got to be so smart…, and is published by Routledge.
 It’s definitely on my Christmas list!

 You can find out more about the science that proves that music boosts early years development in our Practitioner’s Guide to Active Music Making:

-You can also find out more in the Neuroscience section of our About Us page.
+You can also find out more in the Music and Neuroscience section of our website.